How Many Solar Panels Do I Need?

 Solar Panels Needed

-Solar power calculations aren’t the only things to consider when determining how many solar panels it takes to power a house.
+Solar power calculations aren’t the only things to consider when determining how many PV solar panels it takes to power a house.
 Other factors include output efficiency, changes in electricity usage, home size, and sunlight hours.

 How Many kWh Can My Solar Panels Produce?